Public Notice Modernization

 The League supports authorization for municipalities to use optional and cost effective alternatives to traditional newspapers, such as pennysavers, merchandisers and other low-cost local newspapers, or to advertise on a municipal or statewide website.

-Senate Bill 194 (PN 144), introduced by Senator Doug Mastriano, would amend Title 45 (Legal Notices) providing local governments with options for advertising public notices.
+Senate Bill 194 (PN 933), introduced by Senator Doug Mastriano, would amend Title 45 (Legal Notices) providing local governments with options for advertising public notices.
+This bill was substantially amended in the Senate Local Government Committee.